kiranchanne/kiranchanne/README.md

 ## Hi, I'm Kiran👋

-📚 I'm currently studying Biomedical Engineering at Toronto Metropolitan University
+📚 I'm currently an Electrical and Computer Engineering graduate student at the University of Toronto, completing an emphasis in Data Analytics and Machine Learning.
+I have also recently obtained an undergraduate degree in Biomedical Engineering at Toronto Metropolitan University.

 🔭 I enjoy exploring how technology can solve real-world challenges